 I've now grown to about twice that, although I'm still living basically as frugally as before and spending the rest of the money on paying down my line of credit from school.
 One interesting thing is that to a large extent having all of my time be under my own control makes me not feel like I need to spend money on things.
 I'm in a very different situation than someone who is working full-time and making the same income per year, because my stress is way lower, and because I can spend less money (and perhaps more time) on leisure.

 How does Complice grow?

-The general principle from 2 and 3 is to integrate yourself with existing systems that have lots of potential users.
-A substantial fraction of the effect is from the announcements and PR, so official partnerships etc are better for that reason, but unofficial integrations can also be valuable if they solve a key problem that users of the other system have.
+The general principle from two and three is to integrate yourself with existing systems that have lots of potential users.
+A substantial fraction of the effect is from the announcements and PR, so official partnerships are better for that reason, but unofficial integrations can also be valuable if they solve a key problem that users of the other system have.

 How has Complice handled competition?

 By being weird.
 It would be silly to say that Complice has no competition—similar tools include everything from paper journals to software built by companies with $100M of funding.